openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The algorithm ID, passed as the `algID` parameter to `multiKeyCombine`, binds the derived KEK to the chosen algorithm.
 The algorithm ID identifies unequivocally the algorithm, the parameters for its instantiation, and the length of all artifacts, including the derived key.

-The input of the public keys into `multiKeyCombine` binds the KEK to the communication parties.
-The input of the ciphertexts binds the KEK to the specific session.

 ## ML-DSA and SLH-DSA hedged variants {#hedged-sec-cons}